-Business administration students utilize the N. Eldon Tanner Building, which houses the Marriott School of Management.
+Business administration students utilize the N. Eldon Tanner Building, which houses the BYU Marriott School of Business.
 This unique glass and granite building is a wonderfully versatile and inspiring place for students studying business and public management.

 The N. Eldon Tanner Building includes a 76,000 square foot expansion dedicated in October 2008.
 The new four-story building expansion is attached to the west side of the current building.
 This expansion includes: tiered case rooms, flat classrooms, team study areas, open study areas, lockers, MBA and MPA student lounges, MBA program offices, faculty offices, conference rooms, and a New York-style deli.
 Part of this expansion also includes a three-level, open-air parking structure.

-The MBA program utilizes the Marriott School's financial aid provisions.
-Qualified students can receive aid from the Marriott School of Management Scholarship Fund, private scholarship donations, and loan assistance.
+The BYU Marriott MBA program utilizes the BYU Marriott's financial aid provisions.
+Qualified students can receive aid from BYU Marriott School of Business Scholarship Fund, private scholarship donations, and loan assistance.

-The Marriott School currently has over forty donor funded scholarships.
+BYU Marriott currently has over forty donor funded scholarships.
 On-line applications for these scholarships are made available to second-year, full-time MBA students in January (deadline March 1).

 In addition to these private scholarships, the full-time MBA program awards scholarship funds to first-year students based on academic merit, work experience, and diverse life experiences.